nshafer/django-hashid-field/README.rst

 same string as your SECRET_KEY, as this could lead to your SECRET_KEY being exposed to an attacker.
 Please note that changing this value will cause all HashidFields to change their values, and any previously published IDs will become invalid.
-Can be overridden by the field definition.
+Can be overridden by the field definition if you desire unique hashid strings for a given field, as described in Field Parameters below.

 :Type:    string
 :Default: ""